 Tucker S. Bridwell became a director in February 2012 as a result of the HALRES Transaction.
 Mr. Bridwell served as a director of Petrohawk Energy Corporation from May 2004 until December 2010.
 Mr. Bridwell has been the President of Mansefeldt Investment Corporation and the Dian Graves Owen Foundation since September 1997 and manages investments in both entities.
 He has been in the energy business in various capacities for over 27 years, focusing on oil and gas private equity and public oil and gas investments with extensive experience in managing both public and private energy companies.
 He has also served on the audit committees of numerous businesses, including Petrohawk and non-profit organizations.
 Currently, he serves on the board of directors of Concho Resources, Inc. and First Financial Bankshares, Inc. He is also Lead Director and Chairman of the Nominating and Corporate Governance Committee of First Financial Bankshares, Inc. Mr. Bridwell previously served as Chairman of First Permian, LLC from 2000 until its sale to Energen Corporation in April 2002.
 Mr. Bridwell is a Certified Public Accountant and has practiced public accountancy, specializing in oil and gas.
 He earned a Bachelor of Business Administration degree and a Master of Business Administration degree from Southern Methodist University.

 James W. Christmas became a director in February 2012 as a result of the HALRES Transaction.
-Mr. Christmas began serving as a director of Petrohawk Energy Corporation on July 12, 2006, effective upon the merger of KCS Energy, Inc. ("KCS") into Petrohawk.
+Mr. Christmas began serving as a director of Petrohawk Energy Corporation on July 12, 2006, effective upon the merger of KCS Energy, Inc. (“KCS”) into Petrohawk.
 He continued to serve as a director, and as Vice Chairman of the Board of Directors, for Petrohawk until BHP Billiton acquired Petrohawk in August 2011.
 He also served on the Audit Committee and the Nominating and Corporate Governance Committee.
 Currently, Mr. Christmas serves as a member of the Board of Directors of Petrohawk, a wholly-owned subsidiary of BHP Billiton, and as chair of the Financial Reporting Committee of such board.
-He also serves on the Advisory Board of the Tobin School of Business of St. John's University and as a Senior Financial Advisor to a private oil and gas company.
+He also serves on the Advisory Board of the Tobin School of Business of St. John’s University.
+Mr. Christmas serves as a director of Rice Energy, as chairman of its audit committee and a member of its compensation committee and as a director and member of the audit committee of Yuma Energy.
 He served as President and Chief Executive Officer of KCS from 1988 until April 2003 and Chairman of the Board and Chief Executive Officer of KCS until its merger into Petrohawk.
-Mr. Christmas was a Certified Public Accountant in New York and was with Arthur Andersen & Co. from 1970 until 1978 before leaving to join National Utilities & Industries ("NUI"), a diversified energy company, as Vice President and Controller.
+Mr. Christmas was a Certified Public Accountant in New York and was with Arthur Andersen & Co. from 1970 until 1978 before leaving to join National Utilities & Industries (“NUI”), a diversified energy company, as Vice President and Controller.
 He remained with NUI until 1988, when NUI spun out its unregulated activities that ultimately became part of KCS.
 As an auditor and audit manager, controller and in his role as CEO of KCS, Mr. Christmas was directly or indirectly responsible for financial reporting and compliance with SEC regulations, and as such has extensive experience in reviewing and evaluating financial reports, as well as in evaluating executive and board performance and in recruiting directors.

 Thomas R. Fuller became a director in February 2012 as a result of the HALRES Transaction.
 Mr. Fuller served as a director at Petrohawk Energy Corporation from March 2006 until BHP Billiton acquired Petrohawk in August 2011.
 Mr. Fuller served on Petrohawk's Reserves Committee and was the Chairman of the Nominating and Corporate Governance Committee.
 Since December 1988, Mr. Fuller has been a principal of Diverse Energy Management Co. (or related "Diverse" companies), a private upstream acquisition, drilling and production company which also invests in other energy-related companies.
 He has 43 years of experience as a petroleum engineer, specializing in economic and reserves evaluation.
 He has served as an employee, officer, partner or director of various companies, including ExxonMobil, First City National Bank, Hillin Oil Co., Diverse Energy Management Co. and Rimco Royalty Partners.
 Mr. Fuller also has extensive experience in energy-related merger and acquisition transactions, having generated and closed over 90 producing property acquisitions during his career.
 As a primary lending officer to many independent energy companies, Mr. Fuller has extensive experience in analyzing and evaluating financial, business and operational strategies for energy companies.
 Mr. Fuller has earned degrees from the University of Wyoming and the Louisiana State University School of Banking of the South and is a Registered Professional Engineer in Texas.